GoogleCloudPlatform/datacatalog-connectors-rdbms/google-datacatalog-rdbms-connector/README.md

     | fields.target.type         | Type of the field to be translated to Data Catalog attributes |

-If any of those 3 configurations is not implemented, the SQL Object will be skipped and won't be ingested.
+**The SQL Object will be skipped if any of the 3 configuration files are missing. ** won't be ingested.